"Be merciful just as your Father is merciful. Do not judge, and you will not be condemned. Forgive, and you will be forgiven." – Luke 6:36-37

 Forgiveness often seems impossible, but nothing is impossible for God.
 It involves seeing with the eyes of God, with the heart of Christ.
-It may be the most painful thing to do, to allow the pains of hurt, abandonment, and betrayal just to be.
-To be in God’s healing presence.
-We may begin to see through the heart of things, that we inadvertently place our longing for unconditional love in limited, frail human beings.
+This has been very helpful in my life: to imagine myself in the presence of Jesus/God and “sit with” the pains of hurt, abandonment, or betrayal.
+To be in God’s healing presence; even with Jesus forsaken on the cross.
+Gradually, mysteriously, we may begin to see through the heart of things, that we inadvertently place our longing for unconditional love in limited, frail human beings.
 We may begin to see with God’s great compassion that we are all wounded people, that we all long to live deep within the very heart of God, to be God’s Beloved.
-Being with Jesus forsaken on the Cross, we are not destroyed by our suffering because we suffer with God, in the very heart of God.
-It is not easy, but Jesus has already and is walking that path with us.
+This is not easy, but Jesus has already and is walking that path with us.
 With God, all things are possible.

 "Lord, help me to forgive all who have hurt me.
 With whom are you inviting me to begin?”